Proactive Messaging for App Messaging

 - Conversation info - Conversation start time, ID, and channel source (e.g App Messaging, SMS, WhatsApp.)

 1/.
-Mobile SDK Installation: Brands need to install, configure and deploy the Mobile SDK (minimum iOS SDK version 6.2, minimum Android SDK version 4.7/5.5) on their mobile apps prior to creating a proactive campaign.
+Mobile SDK Installation: Brands need to install, configure and deploy the Mobile SDK (minimum iOS SDK version 6.2, minimum Android SDK version 4.7/5.5) on their mobile apps before creating a proactive campaign.
 To review the Mobile SDK installation guide, please see the developer documentation:

 Note that brands can also choose to use their own push notifications as a push proxy, see the developer documentation to support push proxy.